 By Leman Zeynalova – Trend:

-The volume of equity investments made by Italy’s Snam S.p.A. company in TAP AG, the consortium for construction of the Trans Adriatic Pipeline (TAP) project, envisaging transportation of Azerbaijani gas to Europe stood at 230 million euros in the first half of 2018, Snam said in its report.
+The volume of equity investments made by Italy’s Snam S.p.A. company in TAP AG, the consortium for construction of the Trans Adriatic Pipeline (TAP) project, envisaging transportation of Azerbaijani gas to Europe stood at 266 million as of the first quarter of 2019, Trend reports citing Snam.

-“The item equity investments (1,561 million euros) basically includes: (i) the valuation of equity investments using the equity method referring to the companies Teréga Holding S.A.S.9 (479 million euros), Trans Austria Gasleitung GmbH-TAG (474 million euros), Trans Adriatic Pipeline AG-TAP (230 million euros), Italgas S.p.A.
-(157 million euros), AS Gasinfrastruktur Beteiligung GmbH (117 million euros) and Interconnector UK (61 million euros); (ii) the fair value measurement of the minority interests in the company Terminale GNL Adriatico S.r.l.
-(42 million euros),” said the report.
+“The item equity investments (1,819 million euro) includes: (i) the valuation of equity investments using the equity method referring to the companies Trans Austria Gasleitung GmbH-TAG (529 million euro), Teréga Holding S.A.S.
+(480 million euro), Trans Adriatic Pipeline AG-TAP (266 million euro), Italgas S.p.A.
+(192 million euro), AS Gasinfrastruktur Beteiligung GmbH (125 million euro), Senfluga Energy Infrastructure Holdings (127 million euro) and Interconnector UK (61 million euro); (ii) measurement of the minority interest in the company Terminale GNL Adriatico S.r.l.
+(Adriatic LNG) (38 million euro),” said the company.

-TAP project, worth 4.5 billion euros, is one of the priority energy projects for the European Union (EU), and has already attracted 1.5 billion euros from the European Investment Bank (EIB), which approved the loan in early February 2018.
+TAP project, worth 4.5 billion euros, is one of the priority energy projects for the European Union (EU).
+The project envisages transportation of gas from Azerbaijan's Shah Deniz Stage 2 to the EU countries.

 The project is currently in its construction phase, which started in 2016.

 Once built, TAP will offer a direct and cost-effective transportation route opening up the vital Southern Gas Corridor, a 3,500-kilometer long gas value chain stretching from the Caspian Sea to Europe.